 c) To inform the President of the Republic about matters concerning the conduct of the country's internal and external policy;

-d) To exercise the other functions that are allocated to him by the Constitution and the law a) To implement the policy that has been set for their Ministries;
+d) To exercise the other functions that are allocated to him by the Constitution and the law.

 2. Ministers have the competences: